SciML/ModelingToolkit.jl/README.md

 This automatically will have generated fast Jacobian functions, making it more optimized than directly building a function.
 In addition, we can then use ModelingToolkit to compose multiple ODE subsystems.
-Now let's define two interacting Lorenz equations and simulate the resulting Differential-Algebriac Equation (DAE):
+Now, let's define two interacting Lorenz equations and simulate the resulting Differential-Algebraic Equation (DAE):

 ```julia